codefresh-io/cap-docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 max-width="80%"
 %}

-As you can see we have also marked the steps with [stages]({{site.baseurl}}/docs/codefresh-yaml/stages/) so that we get a visualization that matches the execution.
+As you can see we have also marked the steps with [stages]({{site.baseurl}}/docs/pipelines/stages/) so that we get a visualization that matches the execution.

-### Example: running multiple test suites in parallel
+### Example: Running multiple test suites in parallel

 All types of steps can by placed inside a parallel phase.
 Another common use case would be the parallel execution of [freestyle steps]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) for unit/integration tests.